 Foot or donkey

-On these roads, soldiers could march four miles per hour, and on forced marches at five miles per hour.
-The average traveller walked three miles per hour for seven hours a day, making about twenty miles in a day.
-Peter's trip from Joppa to Caesarea was forty miles, and took two days (Acts 10:23-24).
-Paul travelled the twenty miles from Troas to Assos on foot (Acts 20:13-14), which would have taken about a day.
+On Roman roads soldiers could march six km (four miles) per hour, and on forced marches at eight km (five miles) per hour.
+The average traveller walked five km (three miles) per hour for seven hours a day, making about 30 km (20 miles) in a day.
+Peter's trip from Joppa to Caesarea was 60 km (40 miles), and took two days (Acts 10:23-24).

 Travel on foot was for the common and poor person.
 Walkers had to wear heavy shoes or sandals, and to carry tents, bedding and provisions.
 Travel in the winter was more difficult as snow often blocked high passes, and rains in October and May flooded the rivers, making them difficult to cross.
 People travelling by foot would try to travel in groups for protection against the numerous robbers, particularly in isolated areas.
 There was also danger from wild animals, such as bears and wolves.
 A caravan leader would often pay leaders of certain locations for safe passage through that territory.
 The roads were slower but safer than sea travel.
 Paul wrote: “I have been in danger from rivers, in danger from bandits ... in danger in the country".
 (2 Cor 11:26)

 On horseback, greater speeds could be accomplished.
-Julius Caesar covered the eight hundred miles from the River Rhone in France to Rome in eight days.
-Tiberius raced five hundredmiles in three days to reach his wounded brother Drusus.
+Julius Caesar covered the 1200 km (800 miles) from the River Rhone in France to Rome in eight days.
+Tiberius raced 800 km (500 miles) in three days to reach his wounded brother Drusus.

-The official messenger system, the Cursus Publicus, used couriers who changed horses at stations every ten miles, or at mansiones every twenty or thirty miles.
-They were expected to cover fifty miles per day.
+The official messenger system, the Cursus Publicus, used couriers who changed horses at stations every 15 km (ten miles), or at mansiones every 30 or 40 km (twenty or thirty miles).
+They were expected to cover 80 km (fifty miles) per day.
 The same messenger (rather than a relay of messengers) carried such important news as the death or accession of a new emperor.
 A courier could travel from Rome to Palestine in forty-six days, and from Rome to Egypt in sixty-four days.

 Normally, only military personnel and government officials travelled by horse.
 The only time Paul used a horse was when he was escorted as a prisoner by soldiers from Jerusalem to Caesarea (Acts 23:23-24).